terrematte/gene_signature/README.md

 [<img src="./figs/fig1_flowchart.jpeg" width="800" />](Flowchart)

-### Please cite any use of the figures and methodology.
+### Please cite any use of the scripts of figures, methodology, or results.

+To be published in Cancers/MDPI.